catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 print "I have ", scalar @rocks, " rocks!\n"; # Correct, gives a number
 ```

-**<STDIN> in list context** returns all the remaining input until EOF, one line in each list element.
+**`<STDIN>` in list context** returns all the remaining input until EOF, one line in each list element.
 To discard newlines from all elements, just use `chomp` on the array.

-## Subroutines
+## Ch 4.
+Subroutines

 Subroutine names are from a different namespace, so they can't clash with scalar names for example.
-Usually the name has in front an `&`, but it some cases it is not allowed.
+Usually the name has in front an `&`, but in some cases it is not allowed.

 Subroutines can be defined anywhere in the program.
 No forward declaration needed.